Constraining the onset density for the QCD phase transition with the neutrino signal from core-collapse supernovae: CCSN model with QCD phase transition

 {\tt AGILE-BOLTZTRAN} employs a flexible EOS module, which was implemented in \citet{Hempel12}.
-Here the set of relativistic mean field (RMF) EOS provided by \citet{Hempel2010NuPhA837} is employed.
-The latter is based on a medium modified nuclear statistical equilibrium (NSE) model for several thousand nuclear species, implemented at low densities and temperatures.
-The transition to homogeneous nuclear matter in the vicinity of nuclear saturation density and high temperatures is modeled via an excluded volume approach.
-The outer parts of the SN domain are taken into account assuming silicon-sulfur composition when the temperature is below $T\leq 0.45$~MeV.
-This corresponds to the NSE to non-NSE transition in accordance with the stellar progenitors.
+For the hadronic part, this includes the routines of the Skyrme EOS of \citet{LSEOS} as well as the entire set of relativistic mean field (RMF) EOS tabulations provided by \citet{Hempel2010NuPhA837}.
+The latter features a medium-modified low-density and low-temperature nuclear statistical equilibrium (NSE) model for several thousand nuclear species.
+The transition to homogeneous nuclear matter is modeled via an excluded volume approach.
+Furthermore, the low-temperature part of the SN domain is taken into account assuming silicon-sulfur composition, precisely when the temperature is below $T\leq 0.45$~MeV.
+This corresponds to the NSE to non-NSE transition in the nuclear reaction networks of stellar evolution calculations.
+Hence, it is in accordance with the stellar progenitor composition, as will be discussed further below.
 Additional contributions from electrons, positrons, photons, and Coulomb correlations are added following \citet{Timmes1999}.